varunadityabalaji/Chatbot/README.md

 # Chatbot
 Chatbot made with the cornell movie Dataset.
-The chatbot needs 4 days to train and cannot be done on google colab
+The chatbot needs 4 days to train